X

 Sacramental Prep

-First Eucharist
+First Eucharist and Reconciliation

 First Eucharist Preparation

-1. First Eucharist Retreat Evening: BOTH parents and children (choose one)
+1. First Eucharist Parent/Child Session (choose one)

 2. “What is Eucharist” with Fr.
 Bill: BOTH parents and children

-3. First Eucharist Rehearsal on Wednesday, April 10 at 5:30-6:30 PM
+3. First Eucharist Taste Test/Rehearsal (BOTH parents and children) on Thursday, April 16 at 6:30-8:00 PM

 We believe in this community that every person gathered is called to “full, conscious and active participation.”
 Preparation for First Eucharist begins early in a child’s life through emphasis on the importance of family meals, family prayer and regular gathering with the parish community for Mass.
 Formal preparation is encouraged in the 2nd grade.